Table of Contents

 5. The Final Stage – Addiction

-The fifth stage of addiction is when addiction actually appears.
-This is the stage that experts refer to as “the full spectrum of substance use disorders,” where without intervention, help and treatment, impulse control is impossible.
+The fifth stage of addiction occurs when addiction actually appears.
+This is the stage that experts refer to as “the full spectrum of substance use disorders,” where without intervention, help, and treatment, impulse control is impossible.

-While some people who become addicted to drugs or alcohol can recognize the damage their disorder is causing to themselves and their loved ones, others may be in utter and complete denial.
+While some people who become addicted to drugs or alcohol can recognize the damage the disorder is causing to themselves and their loved ones, others may be in utter and complete denial.

-It can also be incredibly difficult for a person in this stage to seek help on their own because they are unable to envision or fathom a life without alcohol or drugs.
+It can also be incredibly difficult for a person in this stage to seek help on their own because they are unable to envision a life without alcohol or drugs.

-Even during forced sobriety, like being thrown in jail, the mental and physical cravings generated by the brain’s chemical imbalance will send a person right back into drug or alcohol use when they get out.
+Even during forced sobriety, like being thrown in jail, the mental and physical cravings created by changes in the brain will send a person right back into drug or alcohol use when they get out.

 In many circumstances, a person’s substance use becomes even worse than before, and the only way out is by recovering through an addiction treatment program.